elabftw/elabdoc/doc/faq.rst

 Is it totally free?
 -------------------

-YES. eLabFTW is free software, so it is totally free of charge and always will be. `Read more about the free software philosophy <https://www.gnu.org/philosophy/free-sw.html>`_.
+YES. eLabFTW is free/libre software, so it is totally free of charge and always will be. `Read more about the free software philosophy <https://www.gnu.org/philosophy/free-sw.html>`_.

 But how is it better than something I can buy?
 ----------------------------------------------